 Lifestyle choices play a major role in how we age.
 As adults, a multitude of “grown-up” responsibilities relating to careers and family-life soon replace the time we spent in our youths regularly challenging our bodies in healthy ways.
 As we’ll see below, even those of us who exercise regularly can get stuck in workout routines that don’t train all of the movements necessary to keep our bodies in balance.
 Too many of us never learn how to fully recover from a workout or how to rehab the little day-to-day traumas.
 We get stressed out, don’t eat right and try to do more and more on less and less sleep.

 So rather than parroting the weak excuse that we all just grow old and die, we would do well to consider all the things that contribute to the gradual deterioration of our bodies over time.
 In modern society, most people tend to move less and less as time goes on.
 If we are to remain youthful, we need to practice habits that restore our bodies as we go.
+This is the secret of anti-aging!

-3 Factors Affecting How Fast You Age
+3 Factors Effecting How Fast You Age

 We could probably dig up a mountain of scientific studies showing how human physical performance declines with age.
 However, that would only encourage us to argue FOR our age in this discussion.
 With today’s technology, there is probably nothing you can do about your genetic predispositions or the number of birthdays that you’ve counted.
 What you CAN do is: